1anyway/VestaFinance/README.md

 When you adjusting a trove, it should calculate rewards that have accumulated.
 And then, change the parameters properly.Finally, if borrower increase his own collateral, then add his asset to active pool, otherwise his reduced the portion of his collateral is cancelled as collateral, and send the portion of asset to borrower
 ### Closing a trove
+To close a trove, it can be repayment by borrower and redemption, liquidation.
 When closing a trove, it should calculate rewards that have accumulated.
-And then...
+And then borrower's collateral is not staking, and asset is sent proportionally to borrower or liquidator, redeemer.